Notaries in Pennsylvania have the option of recording their notary entries in paper (tangible) or electronic journals.

-The use of an Excel spreadsheet on a personal computer, tablet or other electronic device, does not meet the requirement of being “tamper-evident.”
+The use of an Excel spreadsheet on a personal computer, tablet or other electronic device, does not meet the requirement of being “tamper-evident,” per the notary public law.
 Although Excel spreadsheets can be locked or password-protected, the records can still be removed, substituted or added to, at will.

 An electronic journal must be securely stored and recoverable in the event of a software malfunction or computer crash.
 Entries from an electronic journal must be available upon demand by the Department of State in a PDF format.